 Impacts to our business as a result of COVID-19 include the temporary disruption of transplant procedures at many of the organ transplant centers who purchase OCS products; disruptions to our manufacturing operations and supply chain caused by facility closures, reductions in operating hours, staggered shifts and other social distancing efforts; labor shortages; decreased productivity and unavailability of materials or components; restrictions on or delays of our clinical trials and studies; limitations on our employees' and customers' ability to travel, and delays in product installations, trainings or shipments to and from affected countries and within the United States.
 In response to the pandemic, healthcare providers have, and may need to further, reallocate resources, such as physicians, staff, hospital beds and intensive care unit facilities, and these actions significantly delay the provision of other medical care such as organ transplantation and reduce the number of transplant procedures that are performed, which has a negative impact on our revenue and clinical trial activities.
 Our sales and clinical adoption team is also operating at reduced capacity and restricted in visiting many transplant centers in person.
 Customer delays or reductions in capital expenditures and operating budgets also have a negative impact on our product sales.
 The COVID-19 pandemic also has impacted operations at the FDA and other health authorities, resulting in delays of reviews and approvals, including with respect to our OCS Heart PMA application, and may affect other potential PMA applications.
 For example, although the FDA had scheduled an advisory committee of experts from outside the FDA to review and evaluate our OCS Heart PMA application in the second quarter of 2020, due to the COVID-19 pandemic the advisory committee meeting has been postponed and we currently anticipate that the FDA will convene this advisory committee meeting in the second half of 2020.
-In addition, we have temporarily reduced the manufacturing and distribution of our OCS products at our facility in Andover, Massachusetts though we maintain critical staff for product shipment and clinical support.
+In addition, we had temporarily reduced the manufacturing and distribution of our OCS products at our facility in Andover, Massachusetts.
+Starting in May 2020, we resumed our manufacturing and distribution operations to pre-COVID levels, allowing us to meet all customer requirements.
+We plan to maintain these or similar restrictions until we believe employees can fully resume such activities in accordance with federal, state and local requirements.
 While we maintain an inventory of finished products and raw materials used in our OCS products, a prolonged pandemic could lead to shortages in the raw materials necessary to manufacture our products.
 If we experience a prolonged disruption in our manufacturing, supply chains, clinical trial or commercial operations, or if demand for our products is significantly reduced as a result of the COVID-19 pandemic, we would expect to experience a material adverse impact on our business, financial condition, results of operations and prospects.
-While the COVID-19 pandemic did not significantly impact our business or results of operations during the first quarter of 2020, we anticipate more substantial negative impact to OCS product sales for the remainder of 2020.